Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 With the free Google Chrome extension, you can capture leads directly from your Gmail inbox, a website, or a social media page and add them to your CRM with a single click.

 The full Gmail sync is another standout feature.
 It lets you send and receive emails directly from the Google CRM, view complete conversation histories, and track email opens.
-And let’s not forget the soon-to-be-live email sequencing capabilities.
+And let’s not forget the email sequences functionality that helps you send follow-up emails automatically.

 And to make the transition even easier for Google Workspace users, this CRM’s interface resembles a Gmail inbox.